terry-citrix/async-service/README.md

 # Async Service
 A small proof-of-concept on preserving Thread Local Storage when making async calls from a java service.

+NOTE: This is the sole creation of Thierry Duchastel, and it is solely a proof-of-concept.
+No support of any kind is implied or provided.

 ## Compile It
 Run `./gradlew.bat clean build` on Windows, or equivalent on macOS.